LKWLaLa/LKWLaLa.github.io/_posts/2016-7-16-On-Becoming-A-Software-Developer.md

 title: On Becoming a Software Developer
 ---

-(Or spending the greater part of a year as a hermit, in hopes of promoting human connection.)
+“It is not enough to be industrious; so are the ants.
+What are you industrious about?”
+― Henry David Thoreau

-##I did not grow up tinkering with the command line, or with a passion for video games.
+###1.
+I did not grow up tinkering with the command line, or with a passion for video games.

-##However - I do love to create, invent, and explore.
+###2.
+However - I do love to create, invent, and explore.

-##I love learning, and want to understand our world.
+###3.
+I love learning, and want to understand our world.

-##And find a way to bring people together.
+###4.
+And find a way to bring people together.